 The relevance of the rules depends largely on which foreign country is in question and the purpose of stay in the Netherlands.
 There is a considerable amount of administration to deal with and taxes and fees need to be paid.
-The Dutch Tax Office offers additional information on importing a car into the Netherlands.
+The Dutch Tax Office and the Netherlands Vehicle Authority (RWD) offer additional information on importing a car into the Netherlands.

 Importing a car